I love writing about sex. The tension, the unity, the erosion of self and dignity. The new self that slips in, sometimes, after-

 The suspension entirely of self, for minutes, after-

-For years I've written erotic short stories here and there; my girlfriends loved them and they're fun to write.
+For years I've written lit erotic stories here and there.
+My girlfriends love them and they're fun to write.
 They make for a nice 'break' basically, and I sort of have this issue, which you may have noticed, tee hee, where there's a lot of erotic tension in my novels, &, uh, a fair bit of sex.

 (For example, this NSFW post.)